-7.9.1.3 Overview of Costs
+7.9.1.2 Overview of Costs

 As discussed above, costs in a CBA refer to the money that gets spent on the project.
-The costs for the Proposed Project are related to construction, land acquisition for roadway right-of-way, and possible mitigation measures.
+The costs for the Proposed Project are related to construction, buying land for roadway right-of-way, and possible mitigation measures.
 The costs are considered over a span of many years, because construction will occur in phases (see Section 6.1 of this document).
 The costs are also considered life-cycle costs, since they include assumptions regarding maintenance costs of the Proposed Project throughout its entire life-cycle.
-Examples of maintenance could be rehabilitating bridges or resurfacing roadways so that the facility is operable in good working order.

-The costs of the two conceptual design options are compared to examine the upfront cost of construction and the long-term cost of maintenance.
-Table 8 and Table 9 outline the costs by type, design option, and year of the Proposed Project, minus the costs by type and year of the Future No-Build.
-The costs in Table 8 represent the Excellent Fit design option and the costs in Table 9 represent the Acceptable Fit option.
+Examples of maintenance could be rehabilitating bridges or resurfacing roadways in order to ensure that the facility is maintained in good working order.
+Table 7 and Table 8 outline the costs by type and year of the Proposed Project, minus the costs by type and year of the Future No-Build.
+The costs in Table 7 are represented in 2024 US dollars and the costs in Table 8 are represented in 2024 Cayman Island dollars.

-Table 8: Excellent Fit Difference in Road Construction and Maintenance, Mitigation, Right of Way Costs (2024 Dollars)
+Table 7: Difference i n Road Co onstruction and Maint enance, I Mitigation, Right of of Way Costs (20 24 US \$)